Billiam/cncjs-pendant-streamdeck-docs/content/docs/configure/index.md

 | `fileListDownArrow`      | Down arrow for scrolling when the file list overflows the grid layout |
 | `fileListUpArrow`        | Up arrow for scrolling when the file list overflows the grid layout   |
 | `sortScene`              | Button that links to a scene where file sort options can be selected  |

+## `streamdeckUi`

+This section has the exact same structure as the [`ui`](#ui) configuration.
+Properties in `streamdeckUi` will override those of the `ui` section, when using a Stream Deck, and are ignored in the web version.

+This allows the use of smaller fonts, brighter colors, or more aggressive throttling/rendering limits.

+All properties are optional.

 ## `buttons`